adolfoeliazat/iota-miner/README.md

     You can set injection markers (* / **) to guide the tool at a certain section of your seed

+## Important
+This tool ships with a copy of the Pyota libary (v1.2.0b1), because:
+- It is the latest version and newer than the one available via PIP (at the time of writing)
+- It is the last version still supporting CURL, which is going to be replaced with KERL due to an UPDATE in the IOTA protocol

 ## Execution
 1) (Follow installation steps below)
 2) Edit configuration section in "run.py"